-In this section we give a brief overview what is the impact of minimum wage policy, if switched on.
+In this section we give a brief overview of what is the impact of minimum wage policy, if switched on in the model.
 In our baseline scenario the minimum wage policy is switched off.
 We present here the results using only EESILC data, as EUSILC gives very similar results.

-Minimum wage condition affects 2.1% of people with positive labour earnings in 2006.
-On average it increases the monthly wage of those affected by 515 EEK.
+Minimum wage condition affects 2.3% of people with positive labour earnings in 2007.
+On average it increases the monthly wage of those affected by 493 EEK (unweighted mean).

-It increases total earnings of employees by 0.1% in 2006-2007 and 0.2% in 2008-2009 (see the following table).
-Income tax and social contributions are increased identically.
-Income from subsistence benefits are decreased by 0.8% in 2006.
+It increases total earnings of employees by 0.1-0.2% in 2007-2011 (see the following table).
+Income tax and social contributions are increased by very similar margin.
+Income from subsistence benefits is decreased by less than one percent.